theicfire/vimsheet/advanced.md

 ### Awesome Plugins
 * indentLine: Shows you visibly your tabs or spaces, like sublime
-* neocomplete.vim (or you complete me): Autocomplete
+* neocomplete.vim (or YouCompleteMe): Autocomplete
 * nerdtree: File browser
 * vim-surround: Quicker way to add or delete some characters *around* something
 * tagbar: Similar to the "outline" feature of many IDE's